OjeWilliams/PGEXERCISES/codes/Dates.md

 ```
 \
-5.How can you produce a list of all members who have used a tennis court?
-Include in your output the name of the court, and the name of the member formatted as a single column.
-Ensure no duplicate data, and order by the member name followed by the facility name.
+5.For each month of the year in 2012, output the number of days in that month.
+Format the output as an integer column containing the month of the year, and a second column containing an interval data type.
 ```

 ```